Looking Closely at the Growth Curve for Tenaris S.A. (TS)

 Tenaris S.A.
-(NYSE:TS) went down by -0.09% from its latest closing price compared to the recent 1-year high of $24.15.
-The company’s stock price has collected -2.04% of loss in the last five trading sessions.
+(NYSE:TS) went up by 0.17% from its latest closing price compared to the recent 1-year high of $24.15.
+The company’s stock price has collected 0.21% of gains in the last five trading sessions.
 Press Release reported on 05/03/21 that Shareholders approve all resolutions on the agenda of Tenaris’s Annual General Meeting

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.